thomasuster/haxe-websocket-server/README.md

 neko Build.n
 ```

-1. Run the example client (Chrome)
+2. In a new console build the example client
 ```
 cd haxe-websocket-server/example/client
 haxe build.hxml
 open index.html
 ```

-1. Show the javascript console (alt+command+i for osx chrome)
+3. Show the javascript console (alt+command+i for osx chrome)
-1. You should see something like this...
+4. You should see something like this...
 ```
 ping
 pong